afontcu/awesome-learning/README.md

 # 📚 Awesome Learning
 A living curated list of awesome learning material.

-I'll try to jot down interesting stuff I read, watch, or listen related to the things I enjoy the most: web development and everything related to it.
-Most of the content will be in English and Spanish.
+I'll try to jot down interesting stuff I read, watch, or listen related to the things I enjoy the most: JavaScript, CSS, UX, lean software development, and everything in between.

-If you have any awesome material you'd like to share, Feel free to submit a PR :) If I really enjoy the content (and I probably will), I'll add it to the list.
-Thank you! ❤️

 ---

 ## Categories

-_(Categories are not set in stone - I'll keep creating them when needed)._

 1. [JavaScript](#javascript)
 2. [Vue](#vue)